 New to drone detection?
 Just curious?
 Actively evaluating solutions?
-Here are 5 tips to help you evaluate a drone detection solution.
+Here are 5 tips to help you when choosing a drone detection system.

 1. Drone Detection Range isn’t a good comparison tool